-Students enjoy an extensive variety of wholesome delicious food choices in pleasant, comfortable and conveniently located dining halls.
-In addition to eating at the Franklin dining halls, students have many options in Lugano and nearby in Italy.
+Students enjoy an extensive variety of wholesome delicious food choices in pleasant, comfortable, and conveniently located dining halls.
+In addition to eating at the Franklin dining halls, students have many options in Lugano and nearby Italy.

 MORE INFORMATION AND RESOURCES FOR STUDENTS

 - Course Listings - Check out FUS courses